annestrand/flintRV/README.md

     $ make docker

-To build the CPU tests:
+Then to build the tests:

     $ make DOCKER=ON

-Then to build the submodule tests:

-    $ make sub DOCKER=ON